google/trillian/README.md

 Merkle tree data from a separate storage layer (currently using MySQL), ensuring that the cryptographic properties of the tree are preserved along the way.

-The Trillian service is multi-tenanted &ndash; a single Trillian installation can support multiple Merkle trees in parallel, distinguished by their `TreeId` &ndash; and each tree operates in one of two modes:
+The Trillian service is multi-tenanted – a single Trillian installation can support multiple Merkle trees in parallel, distinguished by their `TreeId` – and each tree operates in one of two modes:

  - **Log** mode: an append-only collection of items; this has two sub-modes:
    - normal Log mode, where the Trillian service assigns sequence numbers to